WMC-TV: Technical information and subchannels

-Subchannels
+WMC-TV's transmitter is located in northeast Memphis, near the suburb of Bartlett, Tennessee.
+The station's signal is multiplexed:

 Analog-to-digital conversion

-WMC-TV discontinued regular programming on its analog signal, over VHF channel 5, at 12:01 a.m. on June 12, 2009, as part of the federally mandated transition from analog to digital television.
+WMC-TV ended regular programming on its analog signal, over VHF channel 5, at 12:01 a.m. on June 12, 2009, as part of the federally mandated transition from analog to digital television.
 The station's digital signal relocated from its pre-transition UHF channel 52, which was among the high band UHF channels (52–69) that were removed from broadcasting use as a result of the transition, to its analog-era VHF channel 5 for post-transition operations.

+On January 9, 2023, WMC was given FCC approval to move from VHF channel 5 to UHF channel 30 to address reception concerns; the station switched to the new UHF signal on December 3, 2024.

+Translators

+WMC-TV has three low-power translators, which were set up by Gray to reduce the loss area in the station's conversion from VHF channel 5 to UHF channel 30.